Frequently Asked Questions

 Back To Top

-No. As a direct result of having a monetary prize that recognized finishing placement, there had been a misconception that the Hoka Hey Motorcycle Challenge™ was a speed race.
+No. As a direct result of having a monetary prize that recognized finishing placement when the Challenge first began, there has been a misconception that the Hoka Hey Motorcycle Challenge™ was a speed race.
 This opinion took the focus away from what the event was intended to be.
-The Hoka Hey Motorcycle Challenge™ is not only intended to test a rider’s stamina and endurance, but their mental capacity to follow directions and adapt to any situation.
+The Hoka Hey Motorcycle Challenge™ is not only intended to test an individual’s stamina and endurance, but their mental capacity to follow directions and adapt to any situation.
 In fact, the route details are withheld for the sole purpose of keeping the riders guessing.
-Additionally, any rider who arrives at the finish line prior to 10 days after the start of the event will be disqualified from receiving "Finisher" status.

-All riders that arrive at the finish line within the allotted time, having followed the prescribed route and the other Terms and Conditions of the Event will be recognized as Challenge Finishers.
-Riders shouldn't be lulled into a false sense of security by the format of the event.
+All riders that arrive at the finish line, having followed the prescribed route and the other Terms and Conditions of the Event will be recognized as Challenge Finishers.
+Riders shouldn't be lulled into a false sense of security by the format of the Event.
 Challengers must rely on their endurance, navigation skills, and wit to reach the finish line in time.

 Back To Top